Today is one of the highlights of all of our travels!

 Explorason is back playing the Rindik again.
 This time he and his new friend have mastered a tune, and his friend is doing the Balinese hand dancing and singing, and they are laughing away.
 I leave them to it.
 It is all just so wonderful!

 It is at this moment I think … “THIS IS WORLD-SCHOOLING At ITS BEST.
 You cannot learn this in a book.
-What we have learnt today is just fabulous, and I am proud we’ve chosen a world-schooling journey”.
+What we have learned today is just fabulous, and I am proud we’ve chosen a world-schooling journey”.

 We sit around drinking Balinese coffee – it has been grown and roasted right here.
 We are eating natural foods.
 Grown and prepared right here.
 I am just so happy!